Neil-C1119/Discord-Bot/README.md

 # Discord-Bot
 Playing around with discord.py on my personal server.

-This is a discord bot that I've been working on for one of the Discord servers that I own.
+This is a bot that I've been working on for one of the Discord servers that I own.
 It's original development was an inside joke, but I used it to mess around with discord.py.
 It is able to:

 keep a list of quotes and add, subtract, print, or recall them;